Debt Management Plans

 Get a Debt Management Plan

 Set up a plan with a debt management company authorised by the Financial Conduct Authority (FCA).
 Search the Financial Services Register for an authorised company.

-The company contacts your creditors and asks them to agree to the plan (they don’t have to).
+The company contacts your creditors and asks them to agree to the plan (they do not have to).

 Some companies will charge: